What is the contraceptive implant?

 How does the contraceptive implant work?

 The hormone is released slowly over 3 years.
-The hormone prevents eggs being released from your ovaries (ovulation), and thicken the mucus at the entrance to your uterus (womb) so sperm can't get through.
+The hormone prevents eggs being released from the ovaries (ovulation), and thickens the mucus at the entrance to the uterus (womb) so sperm can't get through.
 This is similar to the mini pill.

-You can feel the implant under your skin, but you usually can’t see it.
+You can feel the implant under the skin, but you usually can’t see it.